Cal Girls Lacrosse Winter Elite Camp

 Where campers can implement the skill work they learned throughout the day in a competitive environment.

 Meals: Lunch and dinner is included for Day Campers.
-Meals start with dinner on the first day and end with dinner on the second day.
-No meals on Sunday.
+Meals start with dinner on the first day and end with lunch and a heavy snack on the second day.

 Camp Lodging - No Housing Provided